 4 ways to deal with Competitors

-You may wish your competitor would go away.
+This article provides you with 4 ways to deal with competitors.
+You may wish your competitor would just go away.
 But having them around is good for your business.
 So don't be afraid of competition.
-You have to deal with the situation you are facing advantageously.
+And you have to deal with the situation you are facing advantageously.
 You may have similar products to your competitors.
 However, when you start losing business to them, you only then find they are offering some great things.
 Yes, perhaps the products are even better than yours.

 1. Never underestimate your competition